De-wetting in Conformal Coating

 Eliminate contamination sources

-Stabilise cleaning & dry-out
+Stabilise cleaning and dry-out

 Control PCB-related contributors